-Cape Town, 24th August, 2015 – A ‘bootstrapping’ philosophy, coupled with hard work and innovation has paid off for four determined South African entrepreneurs who received the prestigious Frost & Sullivan 2015 South African Product Leadership of the Year Award for Enterprise Resource Planning Systems for its PaySpace cloud-based payroll product, at an awards ceremony in Cape Town on Thursday.
+Cape Town, 24th August, 2015 – A ‘bootstrapping’ philosophy, coupled with hard work and innovation has paid off for four determined South African entrepreneurs who received the prestigious Frost & Sullivan 2015 South African Product Leadership of the Year Award for Enterprise Resource Planning Systems for its PaySpace cloud-native payroll product, at an awards ceremony in Cape Town on Thursday.

 Frost & Sullivan‘s Excellence in Growth, Innovation & Leadership Best Practice awards recognize companies globally that have achieved world-class performance within their industries with superior leadership, technological innovation, customer service and strategic product development.

 Established in 2000, PaySpace offers low-cost, cloud-native payroll and human capital management (HCM) enterprise software.

 Commenting on PaySpace’s award win, Fadzai Deda, Frost & Sullivan Best Practices analyst says: “PaySpace has positioned itself as a leading end-to-end human capital management (HCM) software developer and provider.
 Owing to a pay-as-you-use model, its customers have the flexibility to readily change their payroll and HCM as the need arises.”